 - Not “what is legal,” but “what would contribute to righteousness?”

-Not “how can we protect our children,” but “how can we teach them to love righteousness?”
+- Not “how can we protect our children,” but “how can we teach them to love righteousness?”

-Not “how can I avoid sin,” but “how can I develop a greater desire for righteousness?”
+- Not “how can I avoid sin,” but “how can I develop a greater desire for righteousness?”

 If the pursuit of righteousness were our first priority, how might that influence our daily choices?
 I’m always convicted when I read Psalm 101:3a, “I will not set before my eyes anything that is worthless.”
 There are plenty of worthless things all around us.
 We could resolve not to look at any form of media, but avoidance is not necessarily the same as seeking righteousness and holiness.
 (Here’s an article that differentiates these two similar terms.)
 We can also do all kinds of religious activities without having any real interest in righteousness.
 I fear that the modern church often contributes to religiosity and self-righteousness without relationship to God.